 Each of the above, as well as some other variables, will affect your final premium.
 However, be aware that age is one of the most important deciders in how much you pay for auto coverage.
 In general, younger people pay more until they reach the age of 25, at which point their rates will begin to steadily drop.

-How to Lower Your Rates If You’re a Young Driver
+How to Afford Car Insurance for a Young Driver

 While there’s not much you can do about your or your child’s age, you can still take some solid steps to lower your monthly rates.
 Some of them, including gathering certain discounts, can be rather easy.
 Others can be harder and require either patience or a few extra steps.